JustineOverflow/Gift-list-app/README.md

 ## Project concept

-- Creating a gift list (example: for Christmas)
+- Creating a list of desired gifts (example: for Christmas, birthdays);
+- Signing up / loging in to keep track of the list (using sessions with cookies);
-- Sharing this list with friends/guests
+- Editing, deleting this list;
-- Enabling them to select the gift they want to offer
-- Once they select a gift, it is deleted from the list to avoid double gift
-- The author of the list cannot see the gifts selected by the friends,  to keep the surprise until the end!

 ## Technologies used